 Traditionally, sleep problems were viewed as a symptom of mental illness.
 However, it is found that sleep and mental health issues are bidirectional and interrelated.
 Your psychological state and mental health are affected due to sleep deprivation.
 On the other hand, those with mental disorders are more likely to suffer from insomnia and other sleep disorders.

-Researchers found that brain activity fluctuates during different sleep stages, affecting your mental, emotional and brain health.
-This is the reason that inferior quality of sleep can not only make it difficult for you to focus or react efficiently but also inhibits learning.
+Researchers found that brain activity fluctuates during different sleep stages, affecting mental, emotional, and brain health.
+This is why the inferior quality of sleep can make it difficult for you to focus or react efficiently and inhibit learning.

 Additional Read: Easy Home Remedies for Insomnia

 Sleeping disorders can make you feel tired and thus behave erratically.
 You will observe irritability and an unhappy mood when you don’t get enough sleep.
 You may also feel physical symptoms of anxiety.

 Lack of sleep can decrease your immunity and further lead to physical problems.
 Insomnia’s effects on health also include high blood pressure and stress.